jonbhanson/flutter_native_splash/README.md

   # platform.
   #android: false
   #ios: false
+  #web: false

-  # The position of the splash image can be set with android_gravity and ios_content_mode
+  # The position of the splash image can be set with android_gravity, ios_content_mode, and
-  # parameters.
-Both default to center.
+  # web_image_mode parameters.
+All default to center.
   #
   # android_gravity can be one of the following Android Gravity (see
   # https://developer.android.com/reference/android/view/Gravity): bottom, center,